kevinolega/callcentertrainingtips/6web/grammar-correction.md

 permalink: /gcor/
 author: Kevin Olega
 ---
+You've followed several grammar rules successfully up to this point.

+Let's discuss what you may be doing wrong.

 ## LESSONS FROM GEORGE ORWELL

 George Orwell has six rules for writing.

-1. Never use a metaphor, simele, or other figure of speech tht you're used to seeing in print.
+1. Never use a metaphor, simile, or other figure of speech tht you're used to seeing in print.
 2. Never use a long word where a short word will do.
 3. If it's possible to cut a word out, cut the word out.
 4. Never use passive voice where you can use active voice.